AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/r-restrictions-and-known-issues.md

   Server A has defined `errorRedirect.rootUrl=10.10.10.10` .

-  Server B, that has the IP address of 10.10.10.10, sets the `<addressfilter>` tag value in the ruleset file to include its IP address (10.10.10.10).
+  Server B that has the IP address of 10.10.10.10, sets the `<addressfilter>` tag value in the ruleset file to include its IP address (10.10.10.10).

 * Point text and text path with positioning may exhibit clipping.
 * `text=` only applies `\sa` and `\sb` to the entire text block and not per paragraph.